1. Home

 What are broadband and home phone deals?

 A broadband and home phone deal is a type of bundled service.
-It combines your broadband and your landline phone service into 1 plan, so you get a single monthly bill from your provider for them.
+It combines your broadband and your landline phone service into one plan, so you get a single monthly bill from your provider for them.

 Can I get a home phone and broadband deal if I have full fibre?